ankitbots/Gauge_HybridFramework/README.md

 Specs
 ```

-* Specs (Specifications): In Gauge, we write our test cases as .spec files
+* **Specs** (Specifications): In Gauge, we write our test cases as .spec files

-To script the requied test scenarios I have created 7 test cases(spec):
+To script the required test scenarios I have created 7 test cases(spec):

-UserCheckout.spec
+ 1. UserCheckout.spec
-UserLogIn.spec
+ 2. UserLogIn.spec
-UserSignIn.spec
+ 3. UserSignIn.spec
-ValidateAllCountries.spec
+ 4. ValidateAllCountries.spec
-ValidateEachCountry.spec
+ 5. ValidateEachCountry.spec
-ValidateInexistentCountry.spec
+ 6. ValidateInexistentCountry.spec
-ValidateNewCountry.spec
+ 7. ValidateNewCountry.spec

-* ValidateNewCountry.spec test case will always fail as we have not yet implemented POST functionality for adding new country.
+> ValidateNewCountry.spec test case will always fail as we have not yet implemented POST functionality for adding new country.

-==> To write the specs I am following Imperative style instead of Declarative style.
-As per my experience, Imperative style makes framework more re-usable to test other applications and manual testers can easly pick the scripting.
+:exclamation: To write the specs I am following **Imperative style** instead of **Declarative style**.
+As per my experience, Imperative style makes framework more re-usable to test other applications and functional testers can easily pick the scripting.

 ```
 Repository
 ```

-* Repository: Instead of using typical POM for desiging framework.
-I am maintaining objects, divided by pages in repository.xml
+* Instead of using typical POM for designing framework.
+I am maintaining objects, divided by pages in **repository.xml**
-* Using unmarshalling to load xml to objects and use them at run time.
+* Using unmarshalling to load xml to objects and extracting locators at run time

 ```
 Driver
 ```
 * Driver folder contains DriverFactory.
-It allows use to test application with different browsers like Chrome, Firefox and IE. However, I have tested my scripts only with Chrome and Firefox.
+It allows use to test application with different browsers like _Chrome, Firefox and IE_.
+However, I have tested my scripts only with Chrome and Firefox.
-* User can set the browser type from the .pom profiles using property app.browser
+* User can pass browser using -Denv={browser_name} property.
+* Environment details like app urls are set using profiles in pom.xml

 ```
 ActionSteps and Action
 ```
-* The sentences we wrote in the specs are linked with Java functions available in src/test/java folder
+* The sentences we wrote in the specs are linked with Java functions available in `src/test/java` folder
-* I am only using these ActionStep functions for calling Action functions and performing asserstions
+* Using ActionStep functions only to call Action functions and performing assertions
-* All the script execution logic are writting in Action functions
+* All the script execution logic are written in Action functions

 ```
 TestData
 ```
-* I have sperated my test data from the scripts to make them more re-usable
+* I have separated my test data from the scripts to make them more re-usable
 * TestData is available under src/test/resources